A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Introduction

-Recently, we have proved that the above concept can describe acoustic attenuation in an amorphous material at THz frequencies, in a limited range below the Ioffe-Regel criterium\cite{Luo2020}.
-In that work, we have assumed a constant viscosity, thus leading to a $\omega^2$ behaviour in the acoustic attenuation.
-However, at such energies, the dominant scattering source is the structural disorder at the atomic scale \cite{Mizuno2014,Damart2017} thus leading to a $\omega^4$ behaviour, as found in ~\cite{Ruffle2006,Monaco2009,Baldi2010,Ayrinhac2011,Mizuno2014,Mizuno2020}.
-The corresponding low scattering is potentially responsible for the unusual temperature dependence $\kappa\propto T$ observed in the low temperature regime \cite{Tlili2019}, while this low temperature sensitivity was also related to anharmonic effects in the 2-level model \cite{Gilroy1981,Buchenau1992}.
-The progressive transition to a stronger scattering and to the resulting diffusive motion of initial plane waves will be responsible for the progressive saturation which may be observed as a plateau in the glassy thermal conductivity at around 10 K followed by an increase of $\kappa$ with the temperature, and is also responsible for the peak in the specific heat at the same temperature ~\cite{Zeller1971,Pohl2001,Tlili2019}.
-Modeling amorphous materials for thermal applications clearly needs including different frequency dependences, with at least three successive regimes including $\Gamma\propto\omega^a$ with $a\approx 2$ to take account of possible anharmonic effects in the low frequency range (low temperatures \cite{Mizuno2020}) , $\Gamma\propto\omega^4$ in the low scattering regime and then $\Gamma\propto\omega^2$ again at very high frequencies in the strong scattering (diffusive) regime.
+able to interpret experimental neutron-scattering data for example, within the Damped Harmonic Oscillator Model for phonons \cite{Chen2017a}.
+In that work, we have assumed a constant viscosity, thus leading to a single $\omega^2$ behaviour in the acoustic attenuation.
+However, in such frequency range, the atomistic structural disorder dominates the scattering \cite{Mizuno2014,Damart2017} thus leading to a $\omega^4$ behaviour, as found in ~\cite{Ruffle2006,Monaco2009,Baldi2010,Ayrinhac2011,Mizuno2020}.
+The corresponding scattering is potentially responsible for the unusual temperature dependence $\kappa\propto T$ observed in the low temperature regime \cite{Tlili2019}, while this low temperature sensitivity was also related to anharmonic effects in the 2-level model \cite{Gilroy1981,Phillips1987,Buchenau1992}.
+The progressive transition to a stronger scattering and to the resulting diffusive motion of initial plane waves will be responsible for the progressive saturation which may be observed as the peak in the specific heat ~\cite{Zeller1971,Pohl2001,Tlili2019} and a plateau in the glassy thermal conductivity at around 10 K followed by an increase of $\kappa$ with the temperature.
+In order to model amorphous materials for thermal applications, it is crucial to include different power laws of frequency, and more specifically, at least three successive regimes including $\Gamma\propto\omega^a$ with $a\approx 2$ to take account of \AT{various} anharmonic effects in the low frequency range at different temperatures \cite{Mizuno2020}) , $\Gamma\propto\omega^4$ in the low scattering regime and then again, at very high frequencies, $\Gamma\propto\omega^2$ in the strong scattering (diffusive) regime.